tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/ceilometer-configuring.rst

 **Note**

-Ceilometer services are only installed on the first OpenStack controller node and do not support high availability in Contrail Release 2.20.
+Ceilometer services are only installed on the first OpenStack controller node and do not support high availability in Tungsten Fabric Release 2.20.

 Ceilometer Details
 ------------------